How to change your Recruitment Strategy & Hire the Best Talent.

 Remember in a candidate short market, you have to sell yourself and your company and you shouldn’t expect your applicants to appreciate what a fantastic opportunity you have to offer unless you actually tell them.

-Too many failed interviews involve an interviewer who puts in little effort or personality to promote their company and just runs off a list of questions.
-Job seekers want to know what the USP is that the company they meet have, how you compare to your competitors, why they should choose you over Joe Blogs.
-It’s the differentiator and, more importantly, their understanding of what it is that makes you different that will swing their decision as to whether to join you.
+Too many failed interviews involve an interviewer who puts in little effort or personality to promote their company.
+Job seekers want to know what the USP is that the company they meet have, how you compare to your competitors, why they should choose you over J Blogs.
+It’s the differentiator and, more importantly, it’s their understanding of what it is that makes you different that will swing their decision as to whether to join you.

+This doesn’t just apply to smaller business.
 This is also relevant to big global brands.
 Don’t be arrogant.
 Yes, you have a big name but your recruitment process should be efficient and clear.
 Feedback should be thorough and timely.
 If you have asked someone to come and meet with you then you need to show respect for that time they have spent with you.
-We get lots of candidates who decide not to apply for some of the larger household names because they have friends who had a poor interview experience.
-The interview was one-sided.
-The interviewer was distant or hostile, expected them to know everything about their business, just focused questions on their skills and put little effort in getting to know them as a person or trying to sell their offering.
+Not all candidates want to work for some of the larger household brand names.
+Sometimes they put this down to “poor interview experience”.
+The interview being one-sided.
+The testing process, before being able to meet the team with whom they would work, was too long-winded.
+Some have been known to take over 3 hours.
+If and when the applicant finally met the interviewer they were distant or hostile, expected them to know everything about their business, just focused questions on the applicants skills and put little effort in getting to know them as a person or trying to sell their offering.
 Quite frankly this isn’t good enough.
-There are too many other employers courting these people to risk losing out on what could be one of your leaders of the future.
+There are too many other employers courting these people to risk losing out on, what could be, one of your leaders of the future.

-3. Sell your company to the recruiters you work with.
+3. Promote your company to the recruiters you work with.

-The best recruitment campaigns I’ve worked on have been with companies who have taken the time to meet me and introduce me to key team members, to explain their challenges and also what their plans are for the future.
-Recruiters will find you great people if you allow them to really invest in you.
+The best recruitment campaigns I’ve worked on have been with companies who have taken the time to meet me and introduce me to key team members, to explain their culture, their challenges and also what their plans are for the future.
+Recruiters will help you find great people if you allow them to really invest in you.
 They won’t if you limit yourself to just sending out job descriptions.

-i.e. bonus payments, salary levels, right to purchase holiday, remote working.
+i.e. bonus payments, salary levels, right to purchase holiday, remote working and especially flexible working.
 Do this regularly.
 These are all things that needn’t break the bank but could definitely appeal and attract some of the best people to your company.
-A recent survey published by Citation highlighted that “2 in 5 job seekers want a better salary and 40% of people say that salary is more important when applying for jobs.”

 Understanding what their motivations are will help you understand whether you will really be able to offer them what they want.